webtions/i-recommend-this/readme.txt

 * You can add the voting link to any page using shortcodes
 * Now using shortcode display a specific number of most recommended posts of all time or from a specific time period with support to chose the post type.

+= Translations =
+* Portuguese translation added.
+Thanks to Darlan ten Caten - http://i9solucoesdigitais.com.br/

 This plugin is based exactly on Benoit "LeBen" Burgener's "I Like This" Plugin and has been modified after getting requests for the changes I had made on my website.

-Please report any bugs you find via http://www.dreamsonline.net/wordpress-plugins/i-recommend-this/
+Please report any bugs you find via http://www.dreamsonline.net/wordpress-plugins/i-recommend-this/ or via WordPress forums.

 = Examples of how the plugin has been used =

 * [Flat UI Design Gallery](http://flattrendz.com) - Example usage in website Design Gallery
 * [Harish's blog](http://www.harishchouhan.com/blog/) -